rust-lang/infra-team/service-catalog/gcp-backup/README.md

 The account where we store the backup is called `rust-backup`.
 It contains two GCP projects: `backup-prod` and `backup-staging`.
 Here we have one Google [Object Storage](https://cloud.google.com/storage?hl=en) in the `europe-west1` (Belgium) region for the following AWS S3 buckets:

 - `crates-io`.
-Cloudfront URL: `cloudfront-static.crates.io`.
+CloudFront URL: `cloudfront-static.crates.io`.
 It contains the crates published by the Rust community.
 - `static-rust-lang-org`.
-Cloudfront Url: `cloudfront-static.rust-lang.org`.
+CloudFront Url: `cloudfront-static.rust-lang.org`.
 Among other things, it contains the Rust releases.

 For the objects: